bennigraf/drumwriter/README.md

 ### The DSL

 ...is supposed to be live-code-friendly, simple to learn, reactive.
+The syntax is work in progress.
+The current features are described in `index.html`.

 The main idea was to mimic http://typedrummer.com/, but improve some shortcomings, which are (to me)